Devfire-Labs/todo-frontend/README.md

 This project is hosted on [Vercel](https://vercel.com/) under [To-Do App](https://todo-frontend-jet.vercel.app/).
 It was also bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled using [TailwindCSS](https://tailwindcss.com/).

-This is developed and maintained by [devCayacoa](https://github.com/devCayacoa).
+This repo is developed and maintained by [devCayacoa](https://github.com/devCayacoa).